tektohub/dapp-staking/README-defi.md

 In MCTO bar you can deposit your MCTO tokens and receive stkMCTO.
 It will accrued more MCTO over time.

-ENJOY SOME SUSHIs :sushi: and Smile :joy:
+Enjoy some SUSHIs :sushi: and Smile :joy: